 Select QEMU/KVM user session from the Hypervisor menu and click the Connect button within this dialog.
 On returning to the main virt-manager screen, the QEMU/KVM session should now be listed as shown in above.

 To create a virtual system, click on the new virtual machine button (the far left button in the toolbar) to display the first screen of the New VM wizard.
 In the Name field, enter a suitably descriptive name for the virtual system.
 On this screen, also select the location of the media from which the guest operating system will be installed.
 This can either be a CD or DVD drive, an ISO image file accessible to the local host, a network install using HTTP, FTP, NFS, or PXE, or the disk image from an existing virtual machine:

 Configuring the KVM Virtual System

 Clicking Forward will display a screen seeking additional information about the installation process.
 The displayed screen and information required will depend on selections made on the initial screen.
 For example, if a CD, DVD, or ISO is selected, this screen will ask for the specific location of the ISO file or physical media device.
 This screen also attempts to identify the type and version of the guest operating system (for example, the Windows version or Linux distribution) based on the specified installation media.
-If it is unable to do so, uncheck the Automatically detect from installation media/source option, type in the first few characters of the operating system name, and select an option from the list of possible matches:
+If it is unable to do so, turn off the Automatically detect from installation media/source option, type in the first few characters of the operating system name, and select an option from the list of possible matches:

 Once these settings are complete, click the Forward button to configure CPU and memory settings.
 The optimal settings will depend on the number of CPUs and amount of physical memory present in the host, together with the requirements of other applications and virtual machines that will run in parallel with the new virtual machine: